 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Healy - Cantwell has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Healy - Cantwell has few renters and college students.
 But the biggest reason it is quieter in Healy - Cantwell than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Healy - Cantwell may be for you.

-Healy - Cantwell is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Healy - Cantwell does not have a public transit system used by locals to get to and from work.

-The population of Healy - Cantwell overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Healy - Cantwell, 23.63% have at least a bachelor's degree.
+The education level of Healy - Cantwell citizens is a little higher than the average for US cities and towns: 23.63% of adults in Healy - Cantwell have at least a bachelor's degree.

 The per capita income in Healy - Cantwell in 2022 was $73,423, which is wealthy relative to Alaska and the nation.
 This equates to an annual income of $293,692 for a family of four.